Accounting is the language of businessWarren Buffet

 EBITDA = Revenue – Cost of Goods

 Just to be clear, EBITDA expenses does not include fixed costs like salaries of developers, office rents but rather operational expenses needed, like any other software subscriptions, support salaries etc. Because aspects like salaries, rents etc are not measured.
-An EBITDA positive firm can still be losing cash due to fixed expenses which is important for finance for startups.
+An EBITDA positive firm can still be losing cash due to fixed expenses and associated costs.